device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/google-cloud-platform-autodiscovery.md

   }}
 />

 4. Save and run your job.
-Optionally, create a schedule to run it automatically!
+Optionally, create a schedule to run it automatically.

-Data discovered on the Google Cloud Platform is similar to what you might be used to on AWS EC2 instances, namely:
+Data discovered on the Google Cloud Platform is similar to what you might be familiar with on AWS EC2 instances, namely:

 - Discovered Google Cloud VMs are added as virtual devices.
 - Cloud information is added inline in Device42 for each CI.